joshuaguinness/hackwestern-emr/README.md

 List of patients in the database and possible actions to perform with a patient record

 <img src="https://github.com/joshuaguinness/hackwestern-emr/blob/master/emr-pictures/patients.jpg" width="417" height="597"> <img src="https://github.com/joshuaguinness/hackwestern-emr/blob/master/emr-pictures/actions.jpg" width="417" height="597">

+A demonstration video showing the text-to-speech functionality can be found here: https://youtu.be/CzdRG3rPEl0